 iCloud for Windows – get the best of Apple on your PC

 iCloud is Apple’s popular cloud service used by millions every day.
-Most people think of iCloud as something that lives on iPhone, iPad, and Mac, but with iCloud for Windows you can easily connect your PC to Apple’s ecosystem.
-That means you can access your photos, documents, contacts, and more — right from your Windows computer.
+Most people think of iCloud as something tied to iPhone, iPad, and Mac, but with iCloud for Windows, you can easily connect your PC to Apple’s ecosystem.
+That means you can access your photos, documents, contacts, and more—right from your Windows computer.

-We tested iCloud on a standard Windows 11 PC and found the setup straightforward, though it required a couple of extra steps compared to Mac.
-After installing, we signed in with an Apple ID and confirmed via two-factor authentication (a code sent to the iPhone).
+We tested iCloud on a standard Windows 11 PC and found the setup straightforward, though it required a few extra steps compared to a Mac.
+After installation, we signed in with an Apple ID and confirmed the login via two-factor authentication (a code sent to iPhone).
 From there, we chose what to sync: Photos, iCloud Drive, Mail, Contacts, Calendars, or Safari bookmarks.

 Installation and setup

-The installation took under five minutes.
-You can download the installer directly from Apple’s official website, and the app feels a lot like other cloud clients such as OneDrive og Google Drive.
+The install took under five minutes.
+You can download the installer directly from Apple’s official website, and the client feels similar to other cloud apps like OneDrive and Google Drive.

-After the first sign-in, we landed on a control panel where we could toggle features on and off.
-We enabled Photos and iCloud Drive right away to test the File Explorer integration.
+After the first sign-in, we reached a control panel where we could enable or disable different features.
+We turned on Photos and iCloud Drive right away to test the File Explorer integration.

-One thing we noticed was how quickly photos started appearing in the “iCloud Photos” folder — just minutes after installation.
-It feels almost like having your iPhone camera directly connected to your computer — no cables or manual transfers needed.
+One thing we noticed was that photos started appearing in the “iCloud Photos” folder within minutes of installation.
+It felt almost like having the iPhone camera connected directly to the computer—no cables or manual transfers needed.

 Features and capabilities

-When you use iCloud for Windows, you get access to nearly the same features Mac users enjoy:
+When you use iCloud for Windows, you get access to virtually the same features Mac users know:

-Photos and videos – automatically upload from iPhone to iCloud so you can view and download them directly in File Explorer.
+Photos and videos – automatic upload from iPhone to iCloud, so you can view and download them directly from File Explorer.

-Mail, contacts, and calendars – Outlook integration lets you view your iCloud calendar or contact people without opening your iPhone.
+Mail, contacts, and calendars – integration with Outlook means you can view your iCloud calendar or reach contacts without opening your iPhone.

-Safari bookmarks – if you use Safari på iPhone or iPad, your bookmarks can sync with Edge, Chrome, or Firefox.
+Safari bookmarks – if you use Safari on iPhone or iPad, your bookmarks can sync with Edge, Chrome, or Firefox.

-Shared folders – easily collaborate with family or coworkers in real time.
+Shared folders – makes it easy to collaborate with family or coworkers in real time.

 Screenshot of Windows 11 File Explorer with iCloud Drive open.
-The left menu shows iCloud Drive and iCloud Photos, while the main window displays the folders Documents, Desktop, Shortcuts and the image file IMG_0842.JPG, which is synced from iPhone.
+The left sidebar shows iCloud Drive and iCloud Photos, while the main window displays the folders Documents, Desktop, Shortcuts and the image file IMG_0842.JPG synced from iPhone.

 iCloud for Windows

-In our tests, iCloud ran reliably, though file sync speeds varied based on the internet connection.
-Uploading larger videos from iPhone naturally took some time, but documents and photos were available on the PC almost instantly.
+In our tests, iCloud was stable, though file sync speed varied with the internet connection.
+Uploading large iPhone videos naturally took some time, but documents and photos became available on the PC very quickly.

-The interface isn’t quite as polished as on Mac, but Apple did a solid job adapting iCloud for Windows.
-File Explorer integration is a clear win — it doesn’t feel like a separate app, just a regular folder.
+The interface isn’t as polished as on a Mac, but Apple has done a solid job adapting iCloud to Windows.
+The File Explorer integration is a clear advantage—it doesn’t feel like a separate app, just another folder.

-We did notice that iCloud can use a fair amount of system resources in the background, especially during the initial sync.
+We did notice that iCloud can use noticeable system resources while running in the background, especially during the initial sync.
 That can be a drawback on older PCs.

-The design is minimalist — classic Apple.
-The control panel is very simple — some might even say too simple.
-You don’t get the same level of detailed settings as in, say, Google Drive, but that’s the point: iCloud is meant to be easy.
+The design is minimalist and very Apple.
+The control panel is extremely simple—some might even say too simple.
+You won’t find as many detailed settings as in, for example, Google Drive, but that’s the point: iCloud aims to be easy.

-The icons in File Explorer look like regular folders with small cloud symbols indicating whether a file is local or only in the cloud.
+The icons in File Explorer look like regular folders, with small cloud badges indicating whether a file is stored locally or only in the cloud.
 It’s intuitive and works well.

 Security and privacy

-Security is one of iCloud’s strong suits.
-All files are encrypted in transit and at rest.
-Apple is known for prioritizing privacy, and you can enable two-factor authentication — which we did during testing.
-Even if someone knows your Apple ID and password, they can’t sign in without your iPhone or another trusted device to approve the login.
+One of iCloud’s biggest strengths is security.
+All files are encrypted both in transit and at rest.
+Apple is known for its privacy focus, and you can enable two-factor authentication, which we did during testing.
+That means even if someone knows your Apple ID and password, they still can’t sign in without your iPhone or another trusted device to approve the login.

-Keep in mind, Apple doesn’t offer unlimited storage.
-The free plan includes just 5 GB, which fills up quickly if you take lots of photos or videos.
+Note that Apple doesn’t provide unlimited space.
+The free plan includes only 5 GB, which fills up fast if you take lots of photos and videos.

 Ease of use

 We found iCloud easy to use, though it still feels different from Mac.
-On Mac, iCloud is deeply integrated into the entire system, whereas on Windows it feels more like an extra layer.
+On a Mac, iCloud is deeply integrated throughout the system, while on Windows it feels more like an added layer.

-If you’re already in Apple’s ecosystem, iCloud is almost indispensable.
-If you mainly use Windows and Android, it makes less sense — here, Google Drive or OneDrive are often better alternatives.
+If you’re already invested in Apple’s ecosystem, iCloud is almost indispensable.
+If you mainly use Windows and Android, it makes less sense—here, Google Drive or OneDrive are often better alternatives.

 Comparison with competitors

-• OneDrive: Best for Windows, but lacks the same level of iPhone integration as iCloud.
+• OneDrive: Best for Windows, but lacks iPhone integration on the same level as iCloud.

 • Dropbox: Strong sharing features, but requires a separate subscription.

-iCloud for Windows is ideal if you already use an iPhone or iPad but also work on a PC every day.
+iCloud for Windows is ideal if you already have an iPhone or iPad but also use a PC in your daily routine.

 Top 5 tips for iCloud for Windows

-Keep the same Safari bookmarks on iPhone, iPad, and Windows — it saves time day to day.
+Get the same Safari bookmarks on iPhone, iPad, and Windows—it saves time every day.

-Use iCloud to share folders so everyone can add and edit files in real time — perfect for collaboration or family albums.
+Use iCloud to share folders so everyone can edit and add files in real time—perfect for collaboration or family albums.

-The free 5 GB fills up fast.
-For a small monthly fee you can get 50 GB, 200 GB, or 2 TB and share storage with your family.
+The free 5 GB fills up quickly.
+For a small fee you can get 50 GB, 200 GB, or 2 TB and share the space with your family.

 Reviewer’s rating with pros and cons, and user ratings

-We give iCloud for Windows four stars because it’s a stable, user-friendly way to connect your iPhone with a PC.
-However, the limited free storage and somewhat heavy background syncing lower the score.
+We give iCloud for Windows four stars because it’s a stable and user-friendly way to connect your iPhone with your PC.
+However, the limited free storage and somewhat heavy background syncing bring the rating down.

 Pros: